timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 ## Manually tier a specific chunk

-Users can move a single chunk to the object storage tier by explicitly specifying the chunk’s name.
+Users can move a single chunk to the object storage tier by explicitly specifying the chunk's name.

 ```
 SELECT tier_chunk('_timescaledb_internal._hyper_2_3_chunk');